 Ultimately, however, Wong’s animations are not meant to be discouraging.
 They are happy, in a twisted yet realistic way, despite their fantastical scenarios and appearances.
 They also provide through their rawness a sense of comfort in that even our deepest and most private sentiments or acts are shared by others.
 In this way, Wong’s work is liberating – a cathartic twist on the trials rooted in daily life.

-As one of Hong Kong’s most exciting emerging artists, Wong Ping has been commissioned to create works by significant institutions including New Museum, ICA Miami, Kunsthalle Basel, Guggenheim, M+ and NOWNESS.
-He was shortlisted for M+ Sigg Prize 2025 and awarded Camden Arts Centre Emerging Arts Prize at Frieze, Huayu Youth Award Jury Prize, Young Artist Award by Hong Kong Arts Development Awards and more.
-He has held solo exhibitions and screenings at major institutions including New Museum, Centre Pompidou, ICA Miami, Camden Arts Centre, Kunsthalle Basel; and participated significant exhibitions internationally at MUDAM Luxembourg, OGR Torino, Guggenheim Museum, New Museum Triennial, Ural Industrial Biennial, amongst others.
-Wong’s work is held in several permanent collections including Centre Pomidou, M+, Hong Kong, KADIST, Solomon R. Guggenheim Museum, MoCa Busan, amongst others.
-His animation films have been presented at numerous film festivals worldwide, including the famous Film Festival Rotterdam, Sundance Film Festival, London Short Film Festival, and Kino der Kunst.
-In 2019, his film ‘Wong Ping’s Fables 1’ was the winner of The Ammodo Tiger Short Competition at the International Film Festival Rotterdam, who gave a special mention to its sequel ‘Wong Ping’s Fables 2’ in the following year.
+As one of Hong Kong’s important artistic voices, Wong Ping has been commissioned to create works by significant institutions including the New Museum, New York; ICA Miami; Kunsthalle Basel; Guggenheim Museum, New York; and M+.
+He is the co-winner of M+ Sigg Prize 2025 and was awarded the Camden Arts Centre Emerging Arts Prize at Frieze in 2018, Huayu Youth Award Jury Prize in 2017, Young Artist Award by Hong Kong Arts Development Awards in 2015, and more.
+He has participated in significant exhibitions internationally at MUDAM Luxembourg; OGR Torino; Guggenheim Museum, New York; New Museum Triennial; Ural Industrial Biennial, amongst others.
+Wong’s work is held in permanent collections including Centre Pompidou, Paris; M+, Hong Kong; KADIST; Solomon R. Guggenheim Museum; MoCa Busan; and Leeum Museum of Art, Seoul. amongst others.
+His animation films have been presented at film festivals worldwide, including the Film Festival Rotterdam, Sundance Film Festival, London Short Film Festival, and Kino der Kunst.
+In 2019, his film ‘Wong Ping’s Fables 1’ was the winner of The Ammodo Tiger Short Competition at the International Film Festival Rotterdam, that gave a special mention to its sequel ‘Wong Ping’s Fables 2’ in 2020.

 Wong Ping Hong Kong, B. Hong Kong, China, 1984